 - Noises including, but not limited to, squeaks, popping, etc.

 - A product deformity that is not measurable or that is visible only under certain light or from a certain angle.
-Visible defects should be evaluated by their visibility from a standing position in normal lighting.
+Visible concerns should be evaluated by their visibility from a standing position in normal lighting.

 - Products designated as “seconds,” “economy grade,” “close-out,” “off-goods” or “non-standard.”
 Such products are sold “AS IS,” and are without warranty coverage.

-Damage or defects due to construction or installation-related activities, including installations made: (i) in violation of applicable state or local housing or building codes, or (ii) contrary to written instructions furnished with the product.
+Damage or concern due to construction or installation-related activities, including installations made: (i) in violation of applicable state or local housing or building codes, or (ii) contrary to written instructions furnished with the product.

 Deficiencies related to subfloor/floor joist assemblies, subfloor preparation materials and fasteners including, but not limited to, uneven subfloor surfaces, floor deflection or voids in the subfloor.